 During times of stress, high cortisol may also come with other physical symptoms of stress, such as:

 Cortisol that remains high for a prolonged period may also reduce the body’s immune response, making it harder to fight infections.
 It can also result in Cushing’s syndrome, which is a group of symptoms that include:

 - urinating more frequently

-- rapid weight gain in the face and abdomen
+- weight gain, especially in the face and abdomen

-- bruises or purple stretch marks appearing on the skin
+- bruises or purple stretch marks on the skin

 - decreased sex drive